What Are Postal Codes?

 A quick comment about meta-formatting: different countries put the code in different places in an address.
 While this has nothing to do with the format of the code itself, how it's put together or what it means, it's perhaps more important.
 You don't necessarily need to know that an Eircode will get you to the doorstep of a property, or what the boundaries of a ZIP Code are.
 You should probably, however, know where to place it on the envelope (that varies too, by the way).

 Most English speaking nations place the code at the end of the address (usually immediately after the name of the city/town).
 Most European nations place the code at the front of that line—the one that includes the city name—instead of the end.
 And for a handful of nations (including Japan and the Ukraine), it is listed near the beginning of the address.
-Long story short, you may want to look it up before you start scribbling on the envelope.
+Long story short, you may want to lookup and verify the address before you start scribbling on the envelope.

 Sealing the Envelope